-In 2001 this version was updated, then it was replaced with an all-new version in 2004, though this Mk2 version still had the upright design that set it apart from rivals from Audi and BMW.
+In 2001 this version was updated, then it was replaced with an all-new generation in 2004, though this Mk2 model still had the upright design that set it apart from rivals from Audi and BMW.

-In 2012 the much more conventional Mk3 model arrived, and it was then updated in 2015 with some new equipment.
-In 2018 the current Mk4 model arrived.
+In 2012 the much more conventional Mk3 A-Class arrived, and it was then updated in 2015 with some new equipment.
+In 2018 the current Mk4 version arrived.